Bayesian Image Analysis in Fourier Space: Introduction

 \subsection{Conventional Bayesian image analysis:}

-Consider $x$ to be a true or idealized image (e.g., noise-free or with enhanced features) that we wish to recover from a sub-optimal image dataset $y$.
-(Note that we are using the common shorthand notation of not explicitly distinguishing the random variables and the corresponding image realizations \citep{besag1989digital,besag1991bayesian}, i.e., we use lower case $x$ and $y$.)
 The Bayesian image analysis paradigm incorporates \emph{a~priori} desired spatial characteristics of the reconstructed image via a prior distribution (``the prior'') for the ``true'' image $x$: $\pi(x)$; and the noise degradation process via the likelihood: $\pi(y|x)$.
 The prior and likelihood are combined via Bayes' Theorem to give the posterior: $\pi(x|y) \propto \pi(y|x) \pi(x)$ from which an estimate of $x$ can be extracted, e.g., the ubiquitous \emph{maximum a posteriori} (MAP) solution obtained by determining the image associated with the mode of the joint posterior distribution.